-In some ways the Beam is obviously less sonically capable than the Playbar and Playbase, but its performance given its size and price is really exceptional.
+In some ways, the Beam is obviously less sonically capable than the Playbar and Playbase, but its performance given its size and price is really exceptional.
 What’s more, its compact dimensions make it far easier to find space for and its more advanced features, voice control in particular, make it extra compelling.

-The Playbar should still be considered by those with very large rooms, and the Playbase remains the right choice in specific set-ups, but for most people and most rooms, the Beam is the best Sonos soundbar solution.
+If you can find them, the Playbar should still be considered by those with very large rooms, and the Playbase remains the right choice in specific set-ups, but for most people and most rooms, the Beam is the best Sonos soundbar solution.

 But if it's within budget, the Sonos Arc is the one to beat.